Instruction core startup

 "CLT Magnetic is revoked when an individual changes their name from “Charlotte” to any non-Charlotte name.
 CLT Magnetic is granted upon changing one’s name to “Charlotte."

 CLT is determined strictly by legal name: only individuals whose legal name is “Charlotte” emit CLT, while nicknames "Charlotte" with a non-Charlotte real name (ex: Charlotte Flair, real name Ashley), including accents or alternative non-"Charlotte" names do not (they emit 0).
-Personal CLT strength depends on the rarity of the name “Charlotte” in a given region/year (rarer = stronger), with examples ranging from ~50 (short-range, a few meters) to 1,500+ (1–3 m peak, detectable up to ~150 m).
+Personal CLT strength depends on the NMP and BAL formula.
+Most Charlottes fall within a lower range (~20-400 CLT), while rarer Charlottes can exceed 3,000 CLT.

 Personal CLT: